MysteryBlokHed/wordle-finder/README.md

 <https://wordle.adamts.me>

-A site allowing you to add generic wordlists for Wordle-like games and find the solution for a given date.
+A site to add generic wordlists for Wordle-like games and find solutions for a given date.

 ## Use